oslabs-beta/kalibrate/README.md

   <img src="./readme-assets/connect.gif?raw=true" width='75%'>
 </p>

-With Kalibrate, you can save a Kafka cluster to your account by giving it a unique name, and entering a valid URI along with SASL credentials, if applicable.
+With Kalibrate, you can save a Kafka cluster to your account by giving it a unique name and entering a valid URI along with SASL credentials if applicable.
 Add new clients to your account at any time, or remove one by selecting one of your saved clients and clicking delete.

 Once connected to a Kafka cluster, you'll be greeted with an high level overview of its metadata and